disa-mhembere/mysql_igraph/README.md

 1. Create a <pre>"python"@"localhost"</pre> user with no password, (if one does not already exist)
 2. Create a database named <pre>Pydb</pre> (if one does not already exist)
-3. Grant access to the <pre>python<pre> user to add/delete from the "Pydb" database
+3. Grant access to the <pre>python</pre> user to add/delete from the "Pydb" database

 Optional flags may be passed to change the defaults.
 These may be discovered by typing:
 <pre>python mysql_setup.py -h</pre>